vail130/wieldymarkup-python/README.md

 ## Guide

-There are four parts to each line of WieldyMarkup:
+There are five steps to parsing each line of WieldyMarkup:

 1. Leading whitespace
+2. Multi-Tag Delimiter
-2. Selector
+3. Selector
-3. Attributes
+4. Attributes
-4. InnerText or self-closing designation
+5. InnerText or self-closing designation

 ### Leading Whitespace